Core modules introduce the geographical perspectives on cultural and environmental problems, and different approaches to their causes and solutions.

 - Geography of the Oxford Region (Semester 1, single and combined honours)

-- Introduction to Environmental Geography (Semester 2, single and combined honours)
+- Introduction to Physical Geography (Semester 2, single and combined honours)

 - Concepts in Geography (Semester 2, compulsory for single honours, recommended for combined honours).